General visiting hours

 - Apart from brothers and sisters, children aged under 6 years old are not allowed to visit patients.
 Exceptions may be made to this rule in consultation with the nurse on the ward.
 Other rules apply in the case of children who wish to visit patients in intensive care or high-care units.
 You should always get in touch with the child’s parents or guardians before visiting.

 Do not visit a patient if you are ill or have been exposed to an infectious disease.

 Unit-specific visiting hours

 Visiting acute short-stay patients

 Many patients admitted to the acute short-stay ward need time to recover from what has been an unsettling experience.
-That’s why we insist on limiting the number of visitors to no more than two people at a time.
-You should always ask the nurse what he or she thinks would be best for the patient.
-If you are a close relative of a patient on the acute short-stay ward and you wish to remain at the patient’s side, you will both need to move somewhere else.
+That is why we insist on limiting the number of visitors to no more than two people at a time.
+You should always ask the nurse what he or she thinks is best for the patient.
+If you are a family member or close friend of a patient and wish to remain at the patient’s side, you will both need to move somewhere else.
 This is in order to protect the privacy of the other patients on the ward, and to avoid disturbing nurses, physicians and patients.
+The Erasmus MC has various facilities to accommodate this.
 If you would like to leave us your telephone number, we will be glad to call you if there are any new developments.
-The telephone number of the acute short-stay ward is +31 10 704 01 45.
+You can also contact the acute short-stay unit by calling the telephone number of the acute short-stay ward is +31 10 704 01 45.

 The visiting hours at the Pulmonary Medicine Department are from 11 am to 9 pm.
-Patients rest from 1 to 2 pm, when visitors are not allowed on the ward.
-You may wish to direct your visitors to the roof garden or the restaurant during this period.
+Patients rest from 1 to 2 pm.
+During these hours visitors are not allowed on the ward.
+Visitors may wait in designated waiting areas such as the roof garden or restaurants in the Erasmus MC.
 You may receive no more than two visitors at a time.

 Post-Anaesthesia Care Unit (PACU)